Prabhav9252/Food-Delivery-Analytics-Case-Study-using-SQL/README.md

 ## Business Context

-Noon Food launched its food delivery service, and management wants to understand:
+Noon Food launched its food delivery service in Dubai, and now management wants to understand:

 * How customers are being acquired
 * Whether customers are returning